-In addition, the Automotive Mechanics Technology program is certified by the National Automotive Technician Education Foundation in all eight areas of Automotive Service Excellence.
+The Automotive Mechanics Technology program is certified by the National Automotive Technician Education Foundation (NATEF) in all eight areas of Automotive Service Excellence.

 Health Information Technology (HIT)

-In addition, our Health Information Technology Program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education in collaboration with the American Health Information Management Association (CAHIIM).
+The Health Information Technology program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM), a commission of the American Health Information Management Association (AHIMA).

-The Pharmacy Technology Program is accredited by the American Society of Health-System Pharmacists.
+The Pharmacy Technology program is accredited by the American Society of Health-System Pharmacists (ASHP).